windwp/RazorTransformTool/Readme.md

-RazorTrasformTool
+RazorTransformTool
 ------

-This project help use razor syntax for trasform text like T4
+This project use razor syntax for trasform text like T4

 Project support include external dll for compiler

 Sample
 ------